 MM: What challenges have you faced in creating simple customer experiences?

 SL: As consumers, we’ve all become very immediate in our demands.
 At McLaren, we want every experience we deliver to be pristine.
 So balancing both responsiveness and quality is a struggle that many in our space are currently navigating.

 MM: How do you strive to conquer complexity in your organization?

-SL: One thing we make an effort to do is step back, look at the big picture and always consider whether the repercussions of our initiatives will move our end goal forward.
+SL: One thing we make an effort to do is to step back, look at the big picture and always consider whether the repercussions of our initiatives will move our end goal forward.

-This means not focusing on short-term fixes, but getting your foundations and processes right, especially having clear roles, responsibilities and signoffs.
+This means not focusing on short-term fixes, but getting your foundations and processes right, especially having clear roles, responsibilities, and signoffs.
 Otherwise, you may be doing lots of short-term things that all seem very good but by the time you’re done, you’ve lost sight of the consumer.

 MM: What benefits has your company experienced from simplicity?

 SL: We do an exceptionally good job of selling to a community of what I’d call “petrol heads.”
 In fact, we’ve managed to scale the market.
 But when you look at our commercial ambitions, we won’t achieve them by selling to just that segment.
 An emphasis on simplicity has allowed us to understand the marketplace and the nuances of each customer type.
 It has forced us to identify which segments we’d like to focus on.
 With this clarity, we’ve been able to make more informed, precise and clear growth plans.

 MM: Talk about yourself as a leader—how do you lead as a simplifier?

 SL: I emphasize using the customer journey as a compass when making decisions.
 If you don’t understand the customer experience, then as a marketer you’re often creating something just academic—it may be beautiful, but is it helping the customer?